id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/running-two-sequences-index.md

 ##--- Main loop
 while True:

-    # Make a call to the library and request the desired of our LED
+    # Make a call to the library and request the desired brightness of our LED
     position_led, running_led, changed_led = vs_led.sequence(sequence=led_sequence, loop_max=led_looping)

     # See if the values changed for the next move, then do so